-programming is often thought to be a different set of services than those required to prevent homelessness.
-Near-Term Tenant Protections Objectives and Interventions: • Create regional support for protections.
-BAHFA can help solve for the lack of coordination and support for a regional lens on tenant protections by facilitating regional collaboration, research, and technical assistance.
-BAHFA anticipates beginning this work in 2023, which will include: Hosting regional convenings of local jurisdictions and community-based organizations advancing tenant protections.
+Near-Term Te regional support for protections.
+DAUEA can belo calve for the lac protect techni 2023, v o o • Suppo jurisdiu progra based rights its 202 jurisdiu jurisdiu e regional support for protections.
+BAHFA can help solve for ck of coordination and support for a regional lens on tenant ctions by facilitating regional collaboration, research, and cal assistance.
+BAHFA anticipates beginning this work in which will include: Hosting regional convenings of local jurisdictions and community-based organizations advancing tenant protections.
 Conducting a research project to understand the feasibility and implementation of programs that best support tenant needs.
-In coordination with MTC and ABAG, providing technical assistance to ensure that protections programs are developed and implemented using best practices. • Support innovative tenant protections pilot programs.
-Local jurisdictions in the region are currently exploring innovative programs to help tenants stay in their homes including court-based eviction diversion, right to counsel, and expanded tenant rights education programs.
-BAHFA seeks to use the findings from its 2023 research project, in tandem with findings from local jurisdictions, to fund and support ongoing pilot programs in local jurisdictions to improve tenant protections and prevent displacement.
-Longer-Term Tenant Protections Objectives and Interventions: • Improve system capacity and infrastructure to implement and evaluate tenant protections across the region.
-BAHFA will work to overcome the system capacity and infrastructure challenges that currently hinder the implementation of regional tenant protections and make it difficult to understand the efficacy of existing programs.
+In coordination with MTC and ABAG, providing technical assistance to ensure that protections programs are developed and implemented using best practices.
+Int innovative tenant protections pilot programs.
+Local ctions in the region are currently exploring innovative ams to help tenants stay in their homes including court- eviction diversion, right to counsel, and expanded tenant education programs.
+BAHFA seeks to use the findings from 23 research project, in tandem with findings from local ctions, to fund and support ongoing pilot programs in local ctions to improve tenant protections and prevent cement.
+Longer-Term Tenant Protections Objectives: Improvevalua overco curren protect ve system capacity and infrastructure to implement and ate tenant protections across the region.
+BAHFA will work to ome the system capacity and infrastructure challenges that atly hinder the implementation of regional tenant attictions and make it difficult to understand the efficacy of ag programs.
 This could include: Creating and maintaining data systems, such as a housing inventory, to identify and understand displacement and displacement risk caused by rising rents and evictions across the region.
+Providing technical assistance focused on specific problems within protections systems, such as setting up fast and effective rental assistance application and distribution processes.